 Ofqual has approved Focus Awards to offer qualifications to the general public in a range of business sectors.

-All qualifications registered on the RQF are aimed at specific levels of achievement and carry credit values that can be used towards other qualifications, though there are combination restrictions.
+All qualifications registered on the RQF are aimed at specific levels of achievement and carry credit values that count towards other qualifications, though there are combination restrictions.

-The qualifications result in formal certification that indicates the size or number of credit values.
-These are as follows:
+The qualifications result in formal certification that shows the size or number of credit values.
+These are:

-A basic or rudimentary amount of knowledge is required to start and complete a Level 1 Award, and it could potentially be completed in a relatively short time (days or weeks).
+A basic or rudimentary amount of knowledge is required to start and complete a Level 1 Award, and someone might complete it in a relatively short time (days or weeks).

 Conversely, somebody studying for a Level 8 Diploma will have a very high level of knowledge and/or professional competence in the subject area before they start.
-They will then be required to demonstrate that (over a prolonged assessment and evidence submission process that may take several years.
+They will then be required to show that over a prolonged assessment and evidence submission process that may take several years.